sensu/sensu-docs/content/sensu-go/5.16/api/tessen.md

 #### EXAMPLE {#tessen-put-example}

-In the following example, an HTTP PUT request is submitted to the `/tessen` API to opt in to Tessen using the `opt_out` attribute.
+In the following example, an HTTP PUT request is submitted to the `/tessen` API endpoint to opt in to Tessen using the `opt_out` attribute.

 {{< highlight shell >}}
 curl -X PUT \